Trust starts with transparency.

 We might share your personal information with our affiliates and subsidiaries in order to deliver a product or service or to complete a task that you request.

-Third Parties (Vendors/Service Providers)
+Third Parties (Suppliers/Service Providers)

-We might engage with third parties (vendors and/or service providers) in order to deliver a product or service, perform certain functions such as enhancing and/or delivering our product and service offerings, or complete a task that you requested.
+We might engage with third parties (suppliers and/or service providers) in order to deliver a product or service, perform certain functions such as enhancing and/or delivering our product and service offerings, or complete a task that you requested.

-We have contracts with third-party providers (vendors and/or service providers) to perform certain functions on our behalf, and only at our direction.
+We have contracts with third-party providers (suppliers and/or service providers) to perform certain functions on our behalf, and only at our direction.
 Our third parties are bound by confidentiality agreements, only have access to your personal information to the extent necessary to provide these contracted services, and are only permitted to process your personal information in accordance with our instructions (and for the purposes we disclose).